-- 1. The Voting process will be conducted through the US Mail. (see attached Timeline for School Board Elections 2014) - 2.
-The ballot and instructions for voting will be included in a mailing on June 26th. (see attached Ballot for 2014-2015 School Year) - 3.
+- 1. The Voting process will be conducted through a secure online election system. (see attached Timeline for School Board Elections 2019) - 2.
+The ballot and instructions for voting will be included in the online election. (see attached Ballot for 2018-2019 School Year) - 3.
 Write-in candidates and proxy voting are not permitted.